apache/cordova-docs/docs/en/edge/guide/getting-started/android/index.md

 - Save your edit.
 Close the Environment Variables dialog.
 - Additionally, you may need to include `%JAVA_HOME%\bin` to your PATH as well.
 To check to see if this is required, run a command prompt and type `java`.
 If the program can not be found add `%JAVA_HOME%\bin` to the PATH.
 You may need to specify the full path instead of using the `%JAVA_HOME%` environment variable.
 - Finally, you may need to include `%ANT_HOME%\bin` to your PATH as well.
-To check to see if this is required, run a command prompt and type `any`.
+To check to see if this is required, run a command prompt and type `ant`.
 If the program can not be found add `%ANT_HOME%\bin` to the PATH.
 You may need to specify the full path instead of using the `%ANT_HOME%` environment variable.

 4. Setup New Project